MalakOdtalla/reading-notes/ReadingC17/README.md

 Talking about whether web scraping is legal or not, some websites allow web scraping and some don’t.
 To know whether a website allows web scraping or not, you can look at the website’s “robots.txt” file.
 You can find this file by appending “/robots.txt” to the URL that you want to scrape.

-or we can use <b>python code</b>  to check if a website allows web scraping or not you can use status_code as follows:
+or we can use <b>python code</b>  to check if a website allows web scraping or not we can use status_code as follows:

 >> import requests